 Effective communicators know what their true intention is.
 And they hold that focus, instead of doing something else.

-My husband, Ron, was an altar boy in the Catholic church from age seven to seventeen.
-Toward the end, he felt disheartened, because he believed that churchgoers practiced ineffective communications and relationships during the week, as though feeling guilty and asking for forgiveness in church meant that changing their ways wasn’t necessary.
+Ron was an altar boy in the Catholic church from age seven to seventeen.
+Toward the end, he felt disheartened, believing that churchgoers practiced ineffective relationships and communications Monday through Saturday, as though feeling guilty and asking for forgiveness in church meant that changing their ways wasn’t necessary.
 So midway through a service one Sunday, not wanting to continue participating in something he didn’t feel good about, he stepped from behind the altar and walked down the aisle and out the door for good.

 In both cases, he made his decision without second-guessing it.
 He set aside his fear of the consequences and acted on his inner knowing.

 There are as many viewpoints as there are people, and all people are right according to their perspectives.